Amani Advocacy Hub

 A Case Study in Childcare Reform

-Read our comprehensive case study detailing the legal foundations, developmental research, economic analysis, and structured transition process behind Amani’s shift from institutional care to a family-based model aligned with Tanzanian law and international standards.
+Read our comprehensive case study that explains the broader context around Amani’s shift from institutional care to a family-based model aligned with Tanzanian law and international standards.
+It draws on other published reports, which we highly recommend you explore as well!